AntonioSalazar/ethereum_dapp_react/Readme.md

 ![](public/on-net-change.PNG)

-After sending a message metamask will open asking for the user to check the gas cost and to confirm
+After sending a message, metamask will open asking for the user to check the gas cost and to confirm

 ![](public/send-tx.PNG)